papagina/RotationContinuity/README.md

-Pytorch Code for "On The Continuity of Rotation Representations in Neural Networks"
+Pytorch Code for "On The Continuity of Rotation Representations in Neural Networks".

 ## Environment